About Us

-Located on the rugged west coast of Vancouver Island, British Columbia; Paddle West Kayaking offers sea kayak tours and kayak rentals (Tofino only) out of the seaside communities of Tofino and Ucluelet.
+Located on the rugged west coast of Vancouver Island, British Columbia; Paddle West Kayaking offers sea kayak tours and kayak rentals out of the seaside communities of Tofino and Ucluelet.
 Originally founded in 2001 by Chris Bowers, the company was purchased in the Spring of 2010 by long time Paddle West guides/managers Ryan Rogers & Nick Benton.
-As of 2013, Ryan Rogers is the sole owner and operator of Paddle West Kayaking leading a team of fantastic guides that offer an exceptional sea kayak experience.
+As of 2013, Ryan Rogers is the sole owner and operator of Paddle West Kayaking, leading a team of fantastic guides that offer an exceptional sea kayak experience.

 What We Do